 - A page listing the program(s) you are applying to (description), the deadline for applying, and the name of the person and address to whom the letter should be directed.
 It is best to sequence this list based on the first deadline a letter is due.

 - A copy of your transcripts

-- A copy of the personal statement you will submit with your application.
+- A copy of the Statement of Purpose that you will submit with your application.

 - A resume or vita

 - Anything else you can include that might assist the professor in writing the letter (e.g., sample of your writing)

 - Provide the addresses for the letters on self-adhesive labels, so the writers can peel and stick onto their own letterhead envelopes

 You are required to complete a CSU application and pay your fee online via CSUMentor.
 International students should visit the International Student Center for International Student Application Procedures. http://www.isc.sdsu.edu/prospective/

 SDSU only permits admissions to graduate programs in the Fall Semester.
 The target for submitting an application to the MA program in the School of Communication is February 1.
 While the university’s official deadline is March 1, applications submitted to the School of Communication by February 1st will be given priority in admissions, early notification, and priority for GTA appointments.
 This is particularly true for those applications that are complete with all supplementary materials including test scores, transcripts, and letters of recommendations.
 According to university policy, applicants have until April 1 to complete their files with supplementary materials.
 However, applicants to the School of Communication that complete their files by March 1 will be given priority.